SuperOfficeDocs/crmscript/docs/api-reference/classes/NSConfigurationAgent/NSConfigurationAgent.md

 # NSConfigurationAgent

-User interface configuration - XMLs and other elements such as inter-client URLs
+User interface configuration - XML and other elements such as inter-client URLs.

+## Example

 ```crmscript
 NSConfigurationAgent agent;